 Farmers Markets are making a comeback as people are buying more locally-produced food, drink and fresh produce.

-People are more interested in the provenance of their food, knowing what they’re putting on their plates.
+They are more interested in the provenance of their food, knowing what they’re putting on their plates.
 Talking to and getting to know the producers they meet.

 One of the most pleasant markets I have found locally is the Hampshire Farmers Market in Emsworth.